-Education Abroad programs offered through the School of Environment and Natural Resources are high impact learning opportunities that seek to explore a variety of environmental and social issues.
-ENR offers five education abroad programs for Ohio State students.
+ENR Education Abroad programs are high-impact learning opportunities that explore a variety of environmental and social issues.
+For more information about ENR education abroad contact Amanda McCann.119

-There are more than 200 education abroad programs offered through Ohio State.
-All of these opportunities offer the potential to meet your specific goals, such as studying another language, or fulfill different types of credit depending on the program you choose.
+There are nearly 200 education abroad programs offered through The Office of International Affairs at Ohio State.
+These opportunities offer the potential to meet your specific goals, such as learning about issues impacting other nations, or in some cases, fulfilling major or minor credit hours.
 To explore the possibilities, visit the Office of International Affairs education abroad webpage.
-The School of Environment and Natural Resources (SENR) offers several opportunities to explore the natural world and the global community we all live in while earning ENR major-related credit.
+SENR offers several opportunities to explore the natural world and the global community in which we all live while earning ENR credit.
 Meet with your advisor to discuss where an education abroad program can fit into your academic plan.

 School of Environment and Natural Resources education abroad programs: